7ka-Hiira/ccid-tools/README.md

 $ ccid-tools vanity --contains abcd -j 3
 ```

-- Generate CCID where the 10 characters following the CC and the last 10 characters are numbers.
+- Generate CCID where the 10 characters following the CC and the last 10 characters are numbers
 ```
 $ ccid-tools vanity --regex "^CC\d{10}.*\d{10}$"
 ```

 ## Contributing

-New features, bug reports/fixes, and improvements to this terrible code are welcome.
+New features, bug reports/fixes, and improvements to this terrible code are welcome:)

 ## License